Phuket taxi fares, fixed-rate zones, airport scams, and when to use Grab instead — everything you need to know before hailing a cab in 2026.

 What is the cheapest way to get around Phuket?

-Songthaew (shared trucks) for ฿30–50 per person between beaches.
-Scooter rental for ฿200–300/day is cheapest for flexible travel.
+Songthaew (shared pickup trucks / baht bus) for ฿30–50 per person between major beaches.
+Scooter rental for ฿200–350 per day is cheapest for flexible individual travel.
+Grab is the best balance of cost and convenience.

 Book a pre-arranged transfer in Phuket